-How to make apple pie like my momma
+How to make apple pie in a cast iron skillet

 There’s no better time, with fall in the air, to pass along my momma’s unmatchable recipe, and scent our homes with a freshly baked skillet apple pie.
 It’s time you learned how to make apple pie!

 - 6-8 tart apples, cored and sliced (peeling is optional)